 Pregnancy is a time of hope, anticipation - and many questions.
-Because pregnant people must consider not only how their actions and exposures will affect them but also their unborn babies, infections and vaccinations, in particular, can be a source of concern.
-Indeed, when it comes to questions related to immunity and health, understanding how intimately the unborn child's immune system is entwined with that of the pregnant parent is helpful.
+Because pregnant women must consider not only how their actions and exposures will affect them but also their unborn babies, infections and vaccinations, in particular, can be a source of concern.
+Indeed, when it comes to questions related to immunity and health, a mom-to-be should understand how intimately her and her unborn child's immune systems are entwined.